Enter the Hero

 She wiped gore off her sticky bare foot against the rock ground.

 Even if she had to literally swim in blood it didn't matter while she held to the ideals of goodness in her heart.
 And she'd eventually meet someone else good...
 Or at least non-evil.
 Heroes fighting to clean this place?
 Rogues fighting to steal its treasures?
 If she finds them, she will help them.

 And, maybe, would learn something without stumbling around blindly.

-The faint crackling was growing more distinct, coming — she was now sure — from the great void in the general direction of the boss tower.
-Which she could currently observe clearly in the distance against the orange sky.
+The faint crackling was growing more distinct, coming — she was now sure — from the great void in the general direction of the Boss tower.
+Which she could currently observe clearly in the distance against the red sky.
 Something was going on!

 Deciding she had to observe — the possibility to gain useful insight ganging up with curiosity on caution — Shantae began sneaking along the part of the mesa separating the ambush-laden gorge from the void.
 No one accosted her on the way, the flying red spheres being conveniently too lazy to be up there.
 Soon she reached one of the bonfire-bearing towers on the wall framing the big castle.
-And again, the wall was guarding nothing bur bare rocks and that great ravine going down deeper and deeper, maybe even reaching the jungle down there.
+And again, the wall was guarding nothing but bare rocks and that great ravine with its bottom being a part of the jungle.
 Searching for a good hiding spot, she found a rock outcropping breaking the wall and climbed up it.
 Reaching the edge, she peered down.

 The sound was definitely coming from down in the abyss.
 Now more distinct she could tell it was probably shooting.
 Like, a lot of shooting.
 Like there was a whole army worth of gatlings going off.
 Accentuated by deep rumble and crackle of explosions.